SecretiveShell/local-pulsemcp-clone/README.md

 # Local PulseMCP Clone

-This is a local clone of the PulseMCP API repository.
+This is a local clone of the [PulseMCP](https://www.pulsemcp.com/) API repository.
 It is intended to be used for development and testing purposes.

+This project is not affiliated with PulseMCP and is not endorsed by them. (also the code was written mostly by ai so its not that good)

 ## Installation